 WestJet companion voucher cost

 The WestJet companion voucher is given to you free every year if you hold the WestJet RBC Mastercard or the WestJet RBC World Elite MasterCard but there are a few fees you need to pay on top of the fare for the first ticket purchased.

 - $119 for round-trip travel in Canada and the continental U.S.

 - $199 for round-trip travel within Canada (WestJet RBC Mastercard version)

 - $399 for round-trip travel to/from the rest of the WestJet network

 WestJet companion voucher conditions

-Now that you understand the fees, there are a few other conditions that come with the WestJet companion voucher that you should be aware of:
+Now that you understand the fees, there are a few other conditions and restrictions that come with the WestJet companion voucher that you should be aware of:

 - No blackout dates